 Hire a car, and check out McLaren Vale.
 Great wines, beautiful countryside, and then you can drive up north into the Adelaide Hills to see the cool German town and drink more wine.
-Very non-stressful day trip, and everything is so close compared to Sydney. over 7 years ago
+Very non-stressful day trip, and everything is so close compared to Sydney. almost 11 years ago

 Assuming you have two full days, spend one of them on a Kangaroo Island trip.
 I haven't been there but it's photogenic enough.
 Go with friends though unless you like to throw away your money as I hear the ferry ride is a rip-off.

 On your other day, you can zoom around Adelaide, eat at BBQ King, drink bubble tea, eat at the original Hogs Breath, eat raw oysters at Glenelg Beach and/or visit the German village, the hills and the Barossa Valley.
 Two days is obviously a squeeze.